sprint-squads/qa-clickup-chrome-ext/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Live reload

+Run `ng build --watch --configuration=dev` for a live reload.
+Navigate to `chrome://extensions/`.
+The extension will automatically reload if you change any of the source files.

 ## Build for production

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.